SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 -------------------------------------------------

 Swift's ``Array`` and ``Dictionary`` types are implemented as structures.
-However, because they hold a collection of values rather than an individual value, the ``Array`` and ``Dictionary`` types exhibit slightly different behavior to other Swift types when they are assigned to a constant or variable, or when they are passed to a function or method.
+However, arrays have slightly different behavior to dictionaries and other structures when they are assigned to a constant or variable, or when they are passed to a function or method.
-Their behavior is also different from the behavior of Cocoa's ``NSArray`` and ``NSDictionary`` types, which are implemented as classes.

 .. _ClassesAndStructures_AssignmentAndCopyBehaviorForDictionaries: